-- Pre-construction project planning, including collecting environmental-related information - Applications for environmental permits - Studies, including Environmental Assessments and any wetland delineations, biological assessments, archeological surveys, or other required analyses - Administrative and legal expenses - Pre-award application costs - Required consultation activities - Preliminary procurements, including: - Purchase or lease of equipment, or entering into binding contracts to do so, for the purpose of completing environmental, historical, or cultural preservation related activities, or purchase or lease of equipment or materials needed for project implementation associated with supply chain constraints or long lead times, including telecommunications fiber optic cable and similar products - Purchase of applicable or conditional insurance - Funds used to secure land or building leases, including right-of-way easements
+- The allowable use of planning and design funds prior to beginning project implementation includes, but is not limited to, activities necessary for the completion of the following: - Pre-construction project planning, including collecting environmental-related information - Applications for environmental permits; - Studies, including EAs, and any wetland delineations, biological assessments, archaeological surveys, or other required analyses; - Administrative and legal expenses; - Pre-award application costs; and/or - Required consultation activities. - The allowable use of funds for limited, preliminary procurements prior to beginning project implementation includes, but is not limited to, the initiation of activities necessary to meet the project completion requirements as specified in the award, including the following: - Purchase or lease of equipment, or entering into binding contracts to do so, including for the purpose of completing environmental, historical preservation, or cultural preservation related activities; - Purchase of applicable or conditional insurance; and/or - o Funds used to secure land or building leases, including right-of-way easements.